-In June 2019, the board of directors (the "Board") of the Company authorized the Company to offer unsecured senior notes (the "notes") up to a certain aggregate principal amount in a capital markets transaction, subject to market conditions.
-The net proceeds from the notes will be used for general corporate purposes.
+In June 2020, the board of directors (the "Board") of the Company authorized the Company to offer unsecured senior notes (the "notes") up to a certain aggregate principal amount in a capital market transaction, subject to market conditions.
+The net proceeds from the notes will be used for general corporate purposes, including working capital needs and potential acquisition of complementary businesses.
 The terms of the notes have not been finalized and will be determined at the time of the offering.